The 7th Privacy Symposium Africa

 Africa’s digital landscape is evolving rapidly, with advancements in AI, digital identity systems, biometric data collection, fintech, and e-governance reshaping societies and economies.
 However, this transformation presents complex challenges related to privacy, power dynamics, and trust in digital systems.

-PSA 2025 seeks to explore how Africa can navigate these challenges while fostering inclusive, rights-respecting, and resilient digital governance.
+PSA 2025 sought to explore how Africa can navigate these challenges while fostering inclusive, rights-respecting, and resilient digital governance.

 2025 Privacy Scorecard Report Launch

-The 5th Privacy Scorecard Report will be unveiled, presenting a comparative assessment of privacy laws and data protection enforcement across Africa.
+The 5th Privacy Scorecard Report was unveiled, presenting a comparative assessment of privacy laws and data protection enforcement across Africa.

 The 2025 Privacy Scorecard Report evaluates privacy practices of organizations and companies, focusing on Uganda, Kenya, Mauritius, Zimbabwe, Rwanda, Tanzania, Ghana, Nigeria & Botswana.
 This report aims to provide objective measurements for analyzing policies and practices, offering insights valuable to policymakers, businesses, and individuals.